Shrewsbury Castle Blues F.C.

 Shrewsbury Castle Blues F.C. was a football club based in Shrewbury, England.
 The club are recorded as playing their home games at the Racecourse at Monkmoor.

-History

 Castle Blues were formed around 1877 by grammar school old boys, and initially played at Sutton Lane.
 In 1881 the Shrewsbury Engineers were amalgamated into the club.

 The club entered the Welsh Cup in 1881–82, and again in 1884–85, and 1885–86.

-The club were a very rough team and were forced to disband by the Birmingham FA in April 1886.
+Castle Blues were infamous for being a very rough team with aggressive supporters.
+In one of their matches against Wellington Town, the opposition were left with just six outfield players as a result of "violent and unorthodox tackling" leading to the game being abandoned.
+On 27 September 1884, a match versus the Aston Villa 2nd team at Shrewsbury was abandoned 1–1 after both match balls were burst possibly on purpose by the home team players and home supporters.
+As a result of their reputation, Castle Blues were forced to disband by the Birmingham FA in April 1886.
 The club ceased to exist in that month and was absorbed into Shrewsbury Town when they were reformed in May 1886.

-On 27 September 1884, a match versus Aston Villa was abandoned 1–1 after all the match balls were burst possibly on purpose by the home team players and home supporters.